IsaakBerg/grasshopper-primer/en/1-foundations/1-1/2_the-grasshopper-ui.md

 definitions or documents, by dragging components onto the main editing window (called the canvas).
 The outputs to these components are connected to the inputs of subsequent components — creating a graph of information which can be read from left to right.
-This section covers all of the basics.
+Reading this section will orient you to all of the basics of the user interface to this extremely powerful and useful tool.

 If you’ve already downloaded, installed and launched the Grasshopper plug-in for Rhino3D (as explained in 1.1.1), observe that the Grasshopper interface has